captnw/DiscordActivityBot/README.md

 # DiscordActivityBot
 Made by James and William.

-This bot would display the user's times online on discord when the bot is prompted.
+This is a Discord bot that would record the presence (online/offline) for all members of any servers it exist in.

+project README coming soon

+# Credits
+Royalty free icon for schedulebot is at https://pixabay.com/vectors/calendar-date-month-day-week-1763587/